ehector/fusQIF/README.md

 # Citation

-If you use the fusQIF R package, please consider citing the relevant manuscript: Blinded Author, Fused mean structure learning in data integration with dependence.
+If you use the fusQIF R package, please consider citing the relevant manuscript: Emily C. Hector.
+Fused mean structure learning in data integration with dependence.
+The Canadian Journal of Statistics (2023). doi: 10.1002/cjs.11797.

 # References

 Emily C.Hector and Peter X.-K. Song (2020).
 Doubly distributed supervised learning and inference with high-dimensional correlated outcomes.
 Journal of Machine Learning Research, 21:1–35.

 Emily C. Hector and Peter X.-K. Song (2020).
 A distributed and integrated method of moments for high-dimensional correlated data analysis.
 Journal of the American Statistical Association, 116:805-818.

 The posdef.matrix function was written by Ravi Varadhan: https://stat.ethz.ch/pipermail/r-help/2008-February/153708.